Cells types, Chromosomes, Cell division, Phases of mitosis division and Liver Transplantation

-- Somatic cells and reproductive cells: Each one of them contains a complete number of chromosomes (complete two sets of chromosomes, one from male gamete and the other from female gamete), The number of chromosomes is a diploid number (2N).
+- Somatic cells and reproductive cells: Each one of them contains a complete number of chromosomes (complete two sets of chromosomes, one from the male gamete and the other from the female gamete), The number of chromosomes is a diploid number (2N).

 - Gametes [male gametes (sperms) and female gametes (ova)]: Each one of them contains a half number of chromosomes present in the reproductive cell or in the somatic cell, The number of chromosomes is a haploid number (N).

 - They represent the genetic material of the living organism.

 - They have the main role in cell division.

 - Knowing the number of chromosomes helps in identifying animal and plant species.